 OzSBI To Host Area Art Displays with West Plains Council on the Arts

-The West Plains Council on the Arts (WPCA) and Ozarks Small Business Incubator (OzSBI) have partnered to bring quarterly art displays to the incubator throughout 2020.
-Local artists’ work will be featured inside OzSBI’s first floor beginning in January.
+The West Plains Council on the Arts (WPCA) and Ozarks Small Business Incubator (OzSBI) have partnered to bring quarterly art displays to the incubator throughout the year.
+Local artists’ work will be featured throughout OzSBI’s first floor.

 12/27/19 – 3/26/20 – Joyce Stewart